mbagg4152/protein-flavonoid-thesis-project/README.md

 Since PDB files have dedicated column ranges for each value, it is then easy to assign the new object's properties with values from the passed in line.

 #### `Struct`
-These objects contain data from the PDB files themselves, not just simple lines.
+These objects contain data from the PDB structure files themselves, not just simple lines.
 Each `Struct` contains specific  information such as PDB ID, classification, a list of `Records`, associated organisms, EC numbers, etc.

-#### `new_entry`
+#### `new_struct`
 This function takes the PDB file as a list of lists and based on the value at the beginning of the line (HEADER, SOURCE, etc.) will parse the information and assign the parsed values to the object's properties.
-After filling the available properties, a new `Entry` is returned.
+After filling the available properties, a new `Struct` is returned.

 <!--  -->
 ---
-## `protein/StringsAndConsts.py`
+## `protein/strings_consts.py`
 This file simply contains several strings & constant values for `protein.py`.

 <!--  -->